davidspiegelman/json-service/README.md

 3. Choose a file name and destination in the file save dialog
 ## Advanced Usage
-Assign a hotkey to the service by following these [instructions][]
+Assign a hotkey to the service by following these [instructions][] (note: the hotkey has to use the command key in order to work, for example, command-F19 )
 ## Installation
 1. Grab latest version from [here][]
 2. Unzip file